 Hope Park is situated between the town centre and the Theatre by the Lake.
 There is a 9-hole pitch and putt course, crazy obstacle golf and bowls on offer.
 The new Hope Cafe has opened this summer selling all the usual hot and cold drinks and ice creams.
 Benches line the path through the park and the floral displays are really pretty.

-Fitz Park is off Station Street on the way to the swimming pool and leisure centre.
+Fitz Park is off Station Street.
 There is a brilliant children’s playground which was designed and fund raised by local parents.
 The perimeter path is great for kids to cycle on in safety and there are a few shallow spots on the river suitable for paddling.
 The cricket pitch in the middle of the park was described as the 'loveliest cricket ground in all of England' by the Wisden Guide to Cricket, with the back drop of Skiddaw and the benches around the edge.
 There is also a floodlit multi sport pitch (tennis/basketball and football) and under the bridge to lower Fitz Park there are lawned tennis courts and two bowling greens.

 Theatre by the Lake is just beyond Hope Park and on the way to Derwentwater.
 There is a season of 6 rotating plays with something for everybody - comedy, drama, music etc. You will also find regular special events and notable speakers - as diverse as Eddie Izzard to Chris Bonnington.
 The Christmas shows are very popular as are the festivals such as Words by the Water and the Jazz and Mountain festivals.
 Guest with Sally's Cottages can receive discounts on various shows.